 Just until she figured out what they had done “okay…Cleo.
 Could you tell me what has happened to you the last few days?”

 Hendrik smiled “well I have mostly been relaxing with Owner.
 I have also been visited by a tall affini who gave me some medicine.
-Owner took me to the park yesterday, then I got ice-cream….”
+Owner took me to the park yesterday, then I got ice cream….”
 Nora stopped listening, ‘Owner’?

 A horrifying thought passed through her mind.
 Nora spun Hendrik around and lifted her hair, the girl offered no resistance.
 There was no scar from an implant or any sign of damage.
 A wave of relief washed over Nora.
 Whatever the affini were doing to Hendrik, they had not yet domesticated her.
-But perhaps they would soon. she needed to get Hendrik out of here.
+But perhaps they would soon, she needed to get Hendrik out of here.

 Nora knew the way to the hangar from when she had first boarded, she just needed to convince Hendrik to come.
 Hendrik was looking at her with those glossy eyes “Cleo, I know where your owner is.
 If you follow me I can get you to them, ok?”

 This would never work, even in this state Hendrik was not guilib- “okay, you are very nice!”
-Hendrik chirped and looked at Nora expectedly.
+Hendrik chirped and looked at her expectedly.
 Nora felt a wave of relief and anger in her mind, how could they have done this to Hendrik?

 Nora began to lead Hendrik towards the path, then she heard it.
 Vines dragging over cobblestone, a familiar biorhythm: Mertha!
 Before Nora could even move the affini shouted “Cleo?
 Cleo, are you here?”